 Construction Debris, Drywall, Lumber Acceptance

 Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These loads undergo sorting at the Greenville transfer station—a necessary step for recovery—before remaining material reaches the landfill.
-Contractors frequently organize commercial recurring hauling agreements, while we recommend reviewing EPA construction debris recycling guidance for efficient site management.
+Material is sorted at the Greenville transfer station to maximize recovery — contractors usually prefer commercial recurring hauling agreements for these jobs.
+Always follow EPA construction debris recycling guidance to stay compliant on every project site.
+Get pricing — (864) 538-4169.

 • Framing lumber and offcuts